tkaixinn/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed on your Computer.<br>
    **Mac users only:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-   **Tip:** You can check your installed Java version by typing `java -version` in your terminal.If it shows a version below 17, please install a newer JDK before running Worldly.
+   **Tip:** You can check your installed Java version by typing `java -version` in your terminal.
+If it shows a version below 17, please install a newer JDK before running Worldly.

 <br>